wgbrown/PBI_TTT/Videos/Readme.md

-Videos that support learning the instructor material for Train the Trainer
+This folder contais documents with supporting documents for delivery of the DIAD material

-List of videos in the Excel file with descriptions and links
+Excel